Let's set the context and the problem we're trying to address.

 Clicking "1-way interactions means..." will open a dialog box with an example of what 1-way strength means for your particular plan.

-Back to our plan ... is a 1-way strength plan what we need?
+Back to our plan ... is a 1-way strength model really what we need?

-With 1-way interaction strength, we have 50 tests for 50 states.
+With 1-way interaction strength, we have 51 scenarios for 51 states.
 That requirement is checked off.
 But under closer inspection, we don't have property type paired with every value from every other parameter.
 This will not go over well with our subject matter experts and business stakeholders.
 So, while having a plan of all 1-way strength interactions could be appropriate, it is not for our mortgage example.

 Option 2: Selectively applying 1-way strength in our plan

-So a 2-way plan creates too many tests, and a 1-way plan doesn't get the coverage we need to satisfy our requirements.
+So, a 2-way plan creates too many scenarios, and a 1-way plan doesn't get the coverage we need to satisfy all of our requirements.
 Our next option is to selectively apply 1-way strength to certain parameters.

 Applying 1-way with the Mixed-Strength feature

-To selectively apply the 1-way interaction strength, we'll choose "1-way" from the drop-down list located above the "Location of Property" parameter.
+To selectively apply the 1-way interaction strength, we first choose Mixed-strength from the dropdown on the Scenarios page.
+Then, we choose "1-way" from the dropdown located above the "Location of Property" parameter.
 For this example, we'll keep all of the other parameters at the 2-way interaction strength.
+Lastly, we click "Reapply".

-As we can see in the picture above, we have 50 tests.
-So we have one test for every state: requirement satisfied.
-Since we've also left the other parameters at the 2-way strength, Hexawise will guarantee pairwise coverage for those parameters: requirement satisfied.
-We've successfully created a test plan that includes the variation our business needs, achieves coverage for our important parameters, and does it all in an optimized test set.
+As we can see in the picture above, we have 51 tests.
+So we have one test for every state - requirement satisfied.
+Since we've also left the other parameters at the 2-way strength, Hexawise will guarantee pairwise coverage for those parameters -requirement satisfied.
+We've successfully created a test plan that includes the variation of our business needs, achieves coverage for our important parameters, and does it all in an optimized scenario suite.